Agoric/ERTP/core/zoe/docs/SecondPriceAuction.md

 Bob wins, and pays the second-highest price, which is Carol's bid of 7 simoleans.
 Thus, when Alice claims her winnings, she gets 7 simoleans.
-Bob gets the 1 moola that was up for auction as well as a refund of 4 moola (11-7), and Carol and Dave get a full refund.
+Bob gets the 1 moola that was up for auction as well as a refund of 4 simoleans (11-7), and Carol and Dave get a full refund.